 At the end of this year, we will reach a critical milestone in the conservation of the monarch butterfly, one of the most iconic North American insect species.
 In December 2020, the U.S. Fish and Wildlife Service (USFWS) will publish its decision regarding whether and how to list the monarch butterfly for protection under the Endangered Species Act.

 The USFWS will collect data on monarch butterfly populations and the habitats that support them to help make this decision.
-HabiTally, created by our team at The Climate Corporation, enables farmers, ranchers, landowners, and private citizens to record their monarch habitat data (while protecting personal privacy), and share the information with the USFWS to help with monarch recovery and other pollinator conservation initiatives.
+HabiTally, created by our team at Climate LLC, enables farmers, ranchers, landowners, and private citizens to record their monarch habitat data (while protecting personal privacy), and share the information with the USFWS to help with monarch recovery and other pollinator conservation initiatives.

 Monarchs have become synonymous with biodiversity and a healthy environment in the United States, and have been in significant decline over the last two decades.
 Multiple factors such as disease, predators, and loss of overwintering habitat in Mexico have been documented as contributing to the decline in monarch populations, and addressing these is beyond the average person’s control.
 However, habitat to support the breeding and migration of monarchs throughout the U.S is also needed.
 This is where we all can contribute.

 Milkweeds are needed to support the next generation of monarchs, while a variety of blooming nectar flowers, throughout the migration path, fuel the butterflies.
 The beauty of monarch/pollinator habitat is that it’s easy to create in your own environment; the diverse, multi-floral habitat provides resources for monarchs and many other species including bees, other beneficial insects, and birds throughout the year.